otvam/otvam.github.io/pandoc/resume.md

 09.2011 - 12.2011
 :   **Intern**, Bombardier Transport, Propulsion and Controls, Zurich, Switzerland

-    *Simulation of traction chain of high-speed trains (transformer and converter)*
+    *Development of traction chains of high-speed trains (transformer and converter)*

 08.2008 - 09.2009